FleetAdmiralJakob/FleetAdmiralJakob/README.md

 <img src="Images/computer-illustration.png" min-width="400px" max-width="450px" width="400px" align="right" alt="Computer">
 - 👋 Hi, I am Jakob Felix Eugen Rössner from Berlin, Germany.
-I am a student at the Friedrich-Schiller-Gymnasium and a Software Engineering Intern at the Lylu GmbH.
+I am a student at the Friedrich-Schiller-Gymnasium and a Software Engineer at the Lylu GmbH.

 I am 14 years old.
 I have a wide range of interests, what you can see from the other activities that I love to do, apart from coding!